mkopylec/charon-spring-boot-starter/README.md

 Charon collects metrics per mapping.
 To report collected metrics a `com.codahale.metrics.Reporter` is needed.
 Charon includes two metrics reporters but they are disabled by default.
-To enable a reporter which logs collected metrics set an appropriate configuration property:
+To enable a reporter that logs collected metrics set an appropriate configuration property:

 ```yaml
 charon.metrics.reporting.logger.enabled: true
 ```

-To enable a reporter which sends collected metrics to a [Graphite](https://graphiteapp.org/) host set an appropriate configuration properties:
+To enable a reporter that sends collected metrics to a [Graphite](https://graphiteapp.org/) host set an appropriate configuration properties:

 ```yaml
 charon.metrics.reporting.graphite: